gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   using only Ada 83 features.

-  With few exceptions (most notably the need to use `<>` on
-  .. index:: Generic formal parameters

-  unconstrained generic formal parameters, the use of the new Ada 95 / Ada 2005 reserved words, and the use of packages with optional bodies), it is not necessary to specify the *-gnat83* switch when compiling Ada 83 programs, because, with rare
+  With few exceptions (most notably the need to use `<>` on unconstrained :index:`generic formal parameters <Generic formal parameters>`, the use of the new Ada 95 / Ada 2005 reserved words, and the use of packages with optional bodies), it is not necessary to specify the *-gnat83* switch when compiling Ada 83 programs, because, with rare